THETANMAYTIWARI/Healthcare_Data_Management_System/README.md

 ### Output:

 #### Input Image
-- First you have to register to write a blog if you are already registered:-
+- First you have to register to write a blog if you are already registered.
-- The home page:-
+- The home page.
-<p align="center">If you like it please give a 🌟</p>